Channel Coding

 This function receives an array of Log-Likelihood Ratios (LLRs) in

-and returns a set of rate-recovered LLRs for each code-word which are ready for Polar decoding.
-This function does the exact opposite of thePolarEncoder
+rxBlockand returns a set of rate-recovered LLRs for each code block which are ready for Polar decoding.
+This function does the exact opposite of thePolarEncoder’srateMatch()method.
+Note that while therateMatch()works with bits, this method works on LLRs which are usually obtained by performing demodulation process.- Parameters:

-rxBlock (numpy array) – A numpy array of Log-Likelihood Ratios (LLRs) obtained as a result of demodulation process.
+rxBlock (NumPy array) – A NumPy array of Log-Likelihood Ratios (LLRs) obtained as a result of demodulation process.
 Each element is a real LLR value corresponding to a each received bit.
 The larger the LLR value, the more likely it is for that bit to be a

-.- Returns:
+0.- Returns:

 A

-numpy array
+NumPy array

 - decode(rxLlrBlocks)

-This function implements the Successive Cancelation List (SCL) algorithm for Polar-decoding of LLRs into decoded transport blocks.
+This function implements the Successive Cancellation List (SCL) algorithm for Polar-decoding of LLRs into decoded transport blocks.
 This implementation was inspired mostly by LDPC and Polar Codes in 5G Standard set of videos and was written from scratch using a recursive algorithm to efficiently perform the SCL decoding process.

 - Parameters:

-rxLlrBlocks (numpy array) – A
+rxLlrBlocks (NumPy array) – A

-containing the LLR values for each coded block.- Returns:
+C x NNumPy array ofCreceived coded blocks of lengthNcontaining the LLR values for each coded block.- Returns:

-txBlock (numpy array of bits) – A 1D numpy array of length \(A\) containing the decoded transport block bits where \(A\) is equal to the parameter
+txBlock (NumPy array of bits) – A 1D NumPy array of length \(A\) containing the decoded transport block bits where \(A\) is equal to the parameter

-.numCrcErrors (int) – The total number of CRC errors if
+payloadSize.numCrcErrors (int) – The total number of CRC errors if

 References: